Pick1a1username/RESTful-Web-API-Design-with-Node.js-10-Third-Edition-Explained/Chapter05/README.md

 ## Introduction

+This chapter is incomplete, and no plan to complete this chapter.

 This chapter has several parts which are not fully explained.
-So Just go to Chapter 6 after reading Chapter 5 in the textbook.
+So Just go to chapter 6 after reading chapter 5 in the textbook.

 ## Starting App